Frequently Asked Questions

 - Only accredited investors can access these opportunities.
 They are not subject to investment limits, but they are subject to KYC and suitability requirements.

 When do I get my investment document (eg. the securities)?

 Once an investment is successfully executed, you will get an email with your investment contract (e.g. shareholder agreement).
 This will typically take place at the end of the campaign.
 You may also be able to view this document on your online investor profile.

 What if I change my mind about my investment?

-Can a company, fund, or SVX cancel my investment?
+Can a venture, fund, or SVX cancel my investment?

 What happens if a campaign fails to reach its fundraising target?

 Does SVX charge a fee to companies and funds for each investment?

 As an investor, you don't pay anything.
 Our issuers pay a small fee for their offering to be reviewed and for support of their transactions.
 The application fee ranges between $1,000 - $2,500 for review and support, and then we charge a transaction fee for each investment: 5% for transactions below $10,000 and 2% for transactions above that level.